-I am specializing in working with children and adolescents.
 I want to provide a safe space for all of my clients.
 Everyone’s journey in life is different and there are many ups and downs that people experience.
 I want to be a sounding board and helping, guiding hand for my clients in overcoming hardships that they may be facing.

 What are your pronouns?

 Why did you decide to become a mental health professional?

 For as long as I could remember, I wanted to go into a field where I was able to help others.
 I also wanted to work with kids and thought about teaching and nursing for awhile.
 However, as time went on and I learned more about mental health, my own included, I knew that is where my